Snorkel Bob, Himself

 Wintner’s twenty books include fiction and memoir, well reviewed, optioned for film rights and recognized for excellence.

-Reef photography rounds out the opus with four volumes on reef culture and characters of Palau, Hawaii, the Great Reef, the Virgins, Fiji, Tahiti and Cuba.
-Wintner’s recent reef photography book is REEF LIBRE, An In-Depth Look at Cuban Exceptionalism & the Last, Best Reefs in the World (Rowman & Littlefield: Feb, 2015).
-REEF LIBRE, the Movie, is a mini-documentary, capturing this pivotal time, from the streets to the reefs.
-A fifth volume, Dragon Walk will link reef health and politics in Indonesia, the Philippines and Hawaii.
+Reef photography rounds out the opus with five volumes on reef culture and characters of Palau, Hawaii, the Great Reef, the Virgins, Fiji, Tahiti and Cuba.
+Wintner’s reef photography book REEF LIBRE, An In-Depth Look at Cuban Exceptionalism & the Last, Best Reefs in the World (Rowman & Littlefield: Feb, 2015) and REEF LIBRE, the Movie, capture this pivotal time, from the streets to the reefs.
+Dragon Walk (Skyhorse Publishing, 2018) and Dragon Walk, the Movie, link reef health and politics in Indonesia, the Philippines and Hawaii.

 The sum of these parts comprises a reef conservationist with a gifted eye for composition, focus and insight.
 Wintner is heard across the Hawaiian Islands and around the world.

 Wintner lives on Maui with Anita, Cookie and Larry.
 His writing draws on real time experience, combining decades on the high seas and below the surface with a literary style honed to efficiency.
-A California Closing, Where market value looks moxie in the eye, and all parties sign off, will be out this July.
-Reefdog, coming in September, is an adventure romance of Hawaii and Polynesia with fishy values and will be Wintner’s sixteenth novel.
+Wintner’s recent novels are A California Closing, Where market value looks moxie in the eye, and all parties sign off, and Reefdog, an adventure romance of Hawaii and Polynesia with fishy values.
 Robert Wintner is Executive Director of the Snorkel Bob Foundation and active in Hawaii’s conservation community, working diligently to protect Hawaii’s reefs.

 Robert Wintner, The Author.
 Click here to preview books by Snorkel Bob, Himself